lokesh-bansiya/beautybebo.com/README.md

 ## Functionality
-   -  User can Sign-up and Login
+ - Users can Sign-up and Login
-   -  Users can add product items to cart
+ - Users can add product items to the cart
-   -   Users can check their items in cart page
+ - Users can check their items on the cart page
-   -   Users can remove the items as well from cart page
+ - Users can remove the items as well from the cart page

 # Descriptive Layout:-